Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: -obstructions on -fibered pseudomanifolds

+Our task in the next two sections will be to show that under suitable additional assumptions these necessary conditions for the existence of an adapted wedge metric of psc are also sufficient.

-Recall now that for these special pseudomanifolds we have defined a bordism theory $\Omega^{\spin,(L,G)\fb}_*(-)$; see Part I, section 4.
-We end this subsection by observing that in this special case of $(L,G)$-fibered pseudomanifolds we can frame the index classes of the previous sections in the following elegant way. \begin{proposition} Let $\Omega^{\spin,(L,G)\fb}_*(-)$ be the singular spin bordism group.
+Recall now that for these special pseudomanifolds we have defined a bordism theory $\Omega^{\spin,(L,G)\fb}_*(-)$; see Part I, Section 4.
+We~end this section by observing that in this special case of $(L,G)$-fibered pseudomanifolds we can frame the alpha classes of this section in the following elegant way. \begin{Proposition} Let $\Omega^{\spin,(L,G)\fb}_*(-)$ be the singular spin bordism group.
 Then we have well-defined homomorphisms: